coral-xyz/anchor/docs/src/getting-started/quick-start.md

 # Quick Start

-The quick start provides a whirlwind tour through creating, deploying, and testing a project using Anchor, targeted at developers who are familiar with blockchain development.
-For an in depth guide of Anchor from the ground up, see the subequent tutorials.
+The quick start provides a whirlwind tour through creating, deploying, and testing a project using Anchor.
+For an in depth guide building the Anchor workflow and DSL from the ground up, see the subequent tutorials.

 ## Initialize a project

-Anchor follows the principle of "Convention is better than configuration".
 To initialize your project workspace, run

 ```bash